canonical/ubuntu-server-documentation/explanation/openssl.md

 ### Drop AES128 entirely

-If we want to still allow TLS v1.2, but just drop AES128, then we need to configure the ciphers separatedly for TLS v1.3 and v1.2 or lower:
+If we want to still allow TLS v1.2, but just drop AES128, then we need to configure the ciphers separately for TLS v1.3 and v1.2 or lower:

 ```INI
 [system_default_sect]